Making Space: Women Artists and Postwar Abstraction

 As he sings in the title song of his new album, I’m New Here:

-No matter how far wrong you’ve gone,
+No matter how far wrong you’ve gone, You can always turn around.

 I’ve embedded the official video for his latest album, I’m New Here so you can see this great artist for yourself.
 The guitarist is Pat Sullivan.